Downtown Vancouver in Spring: Facts, Sightseeing, and Photos

 I started my March visit to the downtown area at the Waterfront SkyTrain station on West Cordova Street.
 SkyTrain is a light rapid transit system.
 It travels mostly above ground, but in the downtown area it's forced to run below ground level.
 As its name suggests, the Waterfront station is located beside the water—in this case, Burrard Inlet and the Port of Vancouver.
 The station's ornate building used to be a Canadian Pacific Railway station.

 There is a lot to explore in downtown Vancouver, so a travel plan is useful.
-On my March and April visits I restricted my travels and photographs to Canada Place and Burrard Street, with short diversions from Burrard Street to look at nearby sights of interest.
+On my spring visit I restricted my travels and photographs to Canada Place and Burrard Street, with short diversions from Burrard Street to look at nearby sights of interest.
 This route goes through the centre of the downtown area.

 Cultivated Spring Flowers in Downtown VancouverClick thumbnail to view full-size